Virtual Office Australia | Sydney CBD, ABN-Ready Address

 Yes.
 We accept parcels and packages delivered to your virtual office address during business hours.
 You will be notified of delivery by email.
 Parcels can be collected, forwarded to another address, or held for your next visit.
 Large or frequent deliveries may attract additional handling fees.

-What happens if legal documents are served at my registered office?
+What happens if legal documents are served at my virtual office address?

 We accept service of legal documents as required under Section 109X of the Corporations Act.
 You are notified immediately by phone and email with scanned copies of the served documents.
 The original documents are stored securely and forwarded according to your instructions.
 Prompt notification ensures you can respond within any applicable court deadlines.